windweller/offline_rl_benchmark/README.md

 (Monday, Tuesday)
 1. ~~Add Sepsis-POMDP, MDP to D3RLPy format.~~
-2. Test if FQE works out of box with Sepsis...
+2. ~~Test if FQE works out of box with Sepsis...~~
-3. Add WIS style OPE
+3. Add WIS style OPE to benchmark, make it work w/ Discrete control algs in D3RLPy
-4. Add DiscreteBCQ, pMDP to `algs` folder
+4. Add pMDP to `algs` folder
-5. See if we can train FQE on this interface...